scheinerman/Matroids.jl/docs/src/labels.md

 The function `find_label(M, lab)` returns an element of `M` whose label is `lab`.
 If no such element exists, then `0` is returned.

-Note that labels may be repeated; this function returns only one element (the lowest number element) with the requested label.
+Labels may be repeated; this function returns only one element (the lowest number element) with the requested label.

 ## Label Preservation